apache/flink/docs/content/docs/dev/datastream/fault-tolerance/serialization/types_serialization.md

 #### Common Collection Types

-Flink comes with dedicated serialization support for common Java collection types, which is more efficient than going through a general purpose serialization framework.
+Since Flink 2.0, Flink comes with dedicated serialization support for common Java collection types, which is more efficient than going through a general purpose serialization framework.
 Currently, only `Map`, `List`, `Set` and its super interface `Collection` are supported.
 To utilize it, you need to declare the collection type with: